Prompsit/promut/README.md

     * NEW - Know how to reuse engines in OPUS-CAT
 * Evaluate translations
     * Upload parallel translation files to evaluate them using BLEU, chrF3, TER and TTR metrics
-    * NEW Add COMET as a new metric
+    * NEW Added COMET as a new metric